LarsBehrenberg/testing-copy/content/posts/claude-monet.md

           repeatedly returned to London to paint versions of both this subject and Westminster bridge.
         imageUrl: /assets/claude-monet-houses-of-parliament.jpg
+      - imageUrl: /assets/claude-monet-bordighera.jpg
+        imageTitle: Claude Monet's Bordighera (1883)
+      - imageUrl: /assets/monet-in-front-of-his-water-lily-pond.jpg
+        imageTitle: Claude Monet in front of his beloved water lilies in the early 20th century
     buttonToggle: true
 ---
-## Claude Monet is probably the most famous impressionist today.
+### Claude Monet (1840-1926) was one of the leaders of the impressionist movement and is the most famous impressionist today.

-If you asked a man on the street to name an impressionist painting he would probably reply “water lilies”.
+Monet:

+* Is best known for his paintings of Water Lilies, Haystacks (or Wheatstacks), Poplars, the Houses of Parliament, Rouen Cathedral and Venice.
-Unlike Edouard Manet who died young, Monet lived to the age of 86.
-That meant he lived to enjoy acclaim and the financial success of his works.
+* Lived to the age of 86.
+This meant that, unlike fellow impressionist [Edouard Manet](/edouard-manet-biography), he lived to enjoy acclaim and the financial success of his works.
+* Now sells for tens of millions of dollars (for example, a version of Haystacks sold in May 2019 for $110.7 million).
+Monet's works dominate our list of the [most expensive](/most-expensive-impressionist-paintings) impressionist paintings.

 But the road to recognition was anything but smooth: Monet was often rejected by the conservative [art establishment](/claude-monet-biography#2 "Monet's early years"); his [Impression Sunrise](/claude-monet-biography#3 "The impressionist exhibitions") was mocked when the impressionists first exhibited together in 1874; he often lived from hand to mouth and frequently had to beg his friends and supporters for money; his first wife, [Camille Doncieux](/claude-monet-biography#4 "Camille Doncieux"), died aged 32, leaving him with two young sons to care for; he almost died when he was swept into the sea trying to finish a painting; and he once even tried to commit suicide.

 Thank goodness he did not succeed.
 Monet may have been the best painter of light—perhaps the best painter—the world has ever seen: he produced sparkling seascapes, [modern scenes](/claude-monet-biography#4) (such as the Gare Saint-Lazare) and pictures of the Seine and Venice; he produced glimmering [water lilies](/claude-monet-biography#5 "Monet's water lilies"); and he produced collections of the same subject at different times of day—including [Haystacks](/claude-monet-biography#7), Poplars, [Rouen Cathedral](/claude-monet-biography#7), and the Houses of Parliament.

-Monet's art now sells for tens of millions of dollars (for example, a version of Haystacks sold in May 2019 for $110.7 million).
  He is rightly regarded as the greatest of the impressionists.